-Phil Mendelson was first elected to the Council of the District of Columbia in November of 1998 as an At-Large Councilmember.
-He served the District in that role until June 2012 when, following the departure of the previous Council Chairman, Phil was selected by his colleagues to take over that role.
-In November 2012, District voters overwhelmingly elected Phil as Chairman of the Council.
+Phil Mendelson was first elected to the Council in November 1998 as an At-Large Councilmember.
+He served the District in that role until June 2012 when, following the resignation of the previous Council Chairman, Phil was selected by his colleagues to take over that role.
+In November 2012 and 2014, District voters elected and re-elected Phil as Chairman of the Council.

 Phil believes that government should be an honest, efficient deliverer of services, and that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty.
 Phil believes that government must accomplish this without increasing the tax burdens already shouldered by our middle income residents.
-Throughout his years of public service, Phil has maintained that the District, as the nation’s capital, should be a model of service delivery–in public education, public safety, and public health.
+Throughout his years of public service, Phil has maintained that the District, as the nation’s capital, should be a model of service delivery in public education, public safety, and public health.

 Phil came to the District from Cleveland, Ohio in 1970 to obtain a Bachelor’s Degree in Political Science from American University.
 He grew up in a family dedicated to public service.
 His mother was a national crusader for nursing home reform.
-His grandmother had been President of the Michigan State League of Women Voters, was appointed by President Roosevelt to the Federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.
+His grandmother, who had been President of the Michigan State League of Women Voters, was appointed by President Roosevelt to the Federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.

 Phil has an adorable daughter Adelaide, who attends DC Public Schools.
 He lives in Southeast DC.